The $\mathbf{P}$-Completeness of Inverted Index Traversal: On the Complexity of Evaluating Boolean Query DAGs: Theoretical Limits and Analytical Evaluation

 \section{Theoretical Limits and Analytical Evaluation}

 In this section, we analyze the computational boundaries of retrieval.
 We demonstrate that while \texttt{ComputePN} evaluates $\mathcal{L}_R$ in polynomial time, standard architectures fail on specific subclasses of $\mathcal{L}_R$ due to fundamental structural limitations.
-We validate these bounds through analytical stress testing and empirical simulation on the MS MARCO corpus.
+We validate these bounds through analytical complexity modeling and a feasibility stress test on the MS MARCO corpus.